NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 * date of vaccination
 * site or team (only asked if your organisation has several sites)
-* name of the vaccinator (you will only see the names of users who've been added to RAVS as a 'vaccinator' by a lead administrator)
+* name of the vaccinator – you will only see the names of users who've been added to RAVS as a vaccinator by a lead administrator
-* vaccine and batch details (if a vaccine or batch is not available to select, an administrator or lead administrator will need to add it in the 'Vaccines' section of RAVS)
+* vaccine and batch details – if a vaccine or batch is not available to select, an administrator or lead administrator will need to add it in the Vaccines section of RAVS
-* why the patient is eligible (asked for all vaccinations except pertussis)
+* why the patient is eligible (only asked for some vaccinations)
 * location type (only asked for COVID-19)
 * patient's estimated due date (only asked for pertussis, and RSV if pregnant)
 * which dose was given (only asked for MenB)